GabrielRavier/epitech-rtype/README.md

 - Visual Studio 2022 on Windows
 - GCC 11.2 on Ubuntu 22.04

+Note that when using Visual Studio 2022, you should probably use the Visual Studio Developer Prompt to build the project.

 ## Dependencies

 These dependencies can be installed either through vcpkg (see setup instructions later in this README) or through your local package manager: